zpalexander/Drupal-Boilerplate/readme.md

    is when running drush test-run with the --xml option.
 You can export the xml to this directory for parsing by external tools.
 * scripts
- * A directory for project-specific scripts.
+ * A directory for project-specific PHP scripts.
 * test
  * A directory for external tests.
-This is great for non drupal specific tests such as selenium, qunit, casperjs.
+This is great for non-Drupal specific tests such as selenium, qunit, casperjs.
 * .gitignore
  * Contains the a list of the most common excluded files.